Low Carb 101

 What are the benefits of a low carb diet?

 Carbohydrates, whether they’re complex (such as whole grains) or simple (such as sugar), are made up of the same thing – glucose molecules.
 So, no matter what type of carbohydrate you eat, it will break down into single molecules of glucose that are then absorbed into your blood.

 When you eat any carbohydrate (including potatoes, pasta, rice, bread, crackers, cakes, sugar, biscuits, beans and honey), the glucose that enters your blood raises your blood sugar, causing the hormone insulin to be released.

 Insulin is the driver of hunger and fat storage.
 When insulin is low, your bodies can burn fat.
 When it is high – your bodies can’t.
-High’s and lows in insulin also causes poor energy and moods and increase your risk for type 2 diabetes.
+Rapid spikes and high’s and lows in insulin also causes poor energy and moods and increase your risk for type 2 diabetes.

 When you consume a low-carb diet, blood sugars stay low and steady and insulin stays low.